ESG: Its Importance and Impact on Textile Industry in 2025

 In times, when the world is seeing a cascade of trends and innovation, the focal point for most industries is ‘sustainability’.
-For many the term may be a cliche but in its core focuses on meeting existing needs without depleting the essential resources for future generations.
+For many the term may be a cliche but the focus is meeting existing needs without depleting the essential resources for future generations.
 These include resources that are environmental, social, and economic.

 Sustainability is a broader term with a holistic approach to the environmental, social, and economic impact of a company’s operation.
 A new buzzword among its ranks is ESG, that focuses on aspects on how a company can manages risks and sustainability related issues.